ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

 ### Aginity Workbench
 {: #aginity_wb}

-These instructions explain how to connect Aginity Workbench to a Data Virtualization instance.
-You can use Aginity Workbench to migrate IBM PureData for Analytics (Netezza) data models and data to Data Virtualization.
+These instructions explain how to connect Aginity Workbench to a {{site.data.keyword.dv_short}} instance.
+You can use Aginity Workbench to migrate IBM PureData for Analytics (Netezza) data models and data to {{site.data.keyword.dv_short}}.
 {: shortdesc}

 #### Prerequisites
 {: #prereq6}

-Before attempting to connect to your Data Virtualization instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your {{site.data.keyword.dv_short}} instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 #### Procedure
 {: #proc6}